apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Venice bus crash: Victims still unidentified almost 24 hours on**
+**Sources - Patriots reacquire CB J.C.
+Jackson from Chargers**

-You can read more about it [here](https://www.bbc.com/news/world-europe-67008199).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/38564002/source-patriots-reacquire-cb-jc-jackson-chargers).

 ## Requirements
 - Python 3.8